How many participants will be present in each module?

 * Silpakorn University is an accredited university; and the DBA of Silpakorn University is a regular study and research degree awarded by the university.

 Yes.
 The curriculum is specifically designed to allow for studying while working.

 The curriculum is designed to easily allow attendance of students from abroad, given that program components are offered in a compact format, thereby limiting travel requirements.

 What is the workload?

-One ECTS corresponds with approximately 30 hours of work (with one American Credit counting as two ECTS).
+One ECTS corresponds with approximately 30 hours of work (with 1 American Credit counting as 2 ECTS).
 Over the course of the program, you will receive 65 ECTS from the Lucerne University of Applied Sciences and Arts and 48 American Credits from Silpakorn University.
 This translates to an approximate overall workload of 4’830 hours for achieving your doctoral degree, including class attendance, preparation and follow-up work, assignments and working on your thesis.
 Thus, the workload required is significant.
 After all, this is an executive education program at the DBA level.
 Given the workload, deciding to pursue this degree must therefore be well balanced with the professional and private commitments you have during the study period.
 Also, it must be considered that this workload will be with you over a longer period.
 However, it also must be taken into account that the design of the program is geared towards compatibility with your professional and private life.
-On the one hand, the respective learning paths usually are offered in compact formats and can be planned well in advance.
+On the one hand, the respective learning paths are usually offered in compact formats and can be planned well in advance.
 On the other hand, the individual work on the respective Thesis offers a great deal of individual flexibility.